jaggerwang/spring-cloud-in-practice/README.md

 brew install ory/hydra/hydra
 ```

-Then we can use `hydra` command to prepare database and run a OAuth 2.0 Provider service.
+Then we can use `hydra` command to prepare database and run a OAuth2 server.

 ```bash
 DSN=mysql://root:@tcp(localhost:3306)/scip_auth hydra migrate sql -e --yes